 - An organist or other musician or a small group of musicians safely distanced is possible - Congregational singing is problematic because singing appears to increase significantly the transmission of potentially infected droplets.
 A cantor or small choir (3 to 5 people) could sing, keeping greater distance from each other and the congregation.
-If congregational singing is envisaged, it should be very softly, and even greater physical distancing will be necessary. - Again, to reduce the possibility of transmission of potentially infected droplets, wind instruments should not be used to provide music or musical accompaniment.
+If congregational singing is envisaged, it should be softly and behind a mask, or one may prefer just to hum.
+Note that national Church of England guidance for churches in England does not permit congregational singing. - Again, to reduce the possibility of transmission of potentially infected droplets, use of wind instruments to provide music or musical accompaniment should be avoided.
+If used on an exceptional basis, e.g. a trumpet at Easter, then especial care must be taken with physical distancing.